 This is one of the few times you can boast about going to jail!
 There is always a Sheriff at Wild West overseeing the jail and rounding up Deputies to help find outlaws.
 Stop by the jail and take a photo behind bars but also stop to talk to the Sheriff.
 Our first visit to Wild West we spent a half hour talking to him as we learned about law and order on the dirt streets of the West.

 While the individuals I mentioned will talk about their role in the Wild West, they are not the only ones who will talk to you when visiting Wild West City.
 Don’t be surprised if a cowboy on the street talks to you about the different types of horses or about the animals on the farm.
 The staff is incredibly informative and enthusiastic.
 Don’t forget Wild West City also offers unique experiences such as Civil War Encampment as well as hosts The Native American Intertribal Dancers.

-Wild West City is open weekends through June 17 then every day through Labor Day.
+Wild West City is open every day through Labor Day.
 It is open for weekends again Labor Day through Columbus Day.
-Special Events are included in the price of admission which is $17.25/adults, $15.25/children ages 2-11 and $13.50/senior citizens.
+Special Events are included in the price of admission which is $24/adults, $20/children ages 2-11 and $18/senior citizens.
 Wild West City also accommodates school and camp groups as well as hosts birthday parties.
 To learn more please visit their website.